Edmonton Oilers: After COVID and consecutive Stanley Cup Final appearances (2020–present)

-In the 2024–25 season, the Oilers started the season slow with a 5–5–1 record by the end of October, and reached a 29–11–3 record before the 4 Nations Face-Off break.
+In the 2024–25 season, the Oilers started the season slow with a 5–5–1 record by the end of October and reached a 29–11–3 record before the 4 Nations Face-Off break.
 They then stumbled to a 1–6–0 record from late February into early March, before closing the regular season with a 13–7–1 record and a final record of 48–29–5, clinching the third seed in the Pacific Division.
 In the 2025 playoffs, Edmonton for the fourth consecutive year in the first round played against the Los Angeles Kings.
 After initially trailing the series 0–2, the Oilers would then win four straight games to eliminate the Kings for the fourth consecutive year.
 In the second round, the Oilers eliminated the Vegas Golden Knights in five games avenging their 2023 second round elimination.
 In the conference finals, Edmonton met the Dallas Stars for the second consecutive year, this time eliminating the Stars in five games, to return to the Stanley Cup Final for the second consecutive year.
-In the Stanley Cup Final, the Oilers met the Florida Panthers for the second consecutive year, and lost in six games.
+In the Stanley Cup Final, the Oilers met the Florida Panthers for the second consecutive year and lost in six games.

 On October 6, 2025, McDavid was signed to a two-year extension.
+The Oilers finished the 2025–26 season with a 41–30–11 record and once again clinched a playoff spot.
+However, they could not repeat their trip to the Stanley Cup Final as in the previous two seasons as they were eliminated in six games by the Anaheim Ducks in the first round of the 2026 Stanley Cup playoffs.
+On May 14, 2026, head coach Knoblauch and assistant coach Mark Stuart were fired.
+On June 23, 2026 Mike Babcock was named as head coach, with the contract being revealed as a three year deal in September 2026.
+McDavid and Draisaitl voiced support for the new head coach, leading to comments in the press that they failed to address his prior controversies.

+On September 9, 2026, the Oilers signed forward Alex Formenton to a one year contract, from HC Ambri-Piotta.
+Formenton is one of five former members of Canada's World Junior team, including Vegas Golden Knights Carter Hart, who were acquitted of sexual assault charges for an alleged 2018 assault.
+The signing was met with backlash with comments on the Instagram post announcing the signing expressed disappointment and disgust, with some referencing concerns about misogyny in hockey, while a petition to reverse the signing had received 19,000 signatures by September 11.
+By September 19, the petition had reached almost 70,000 signatures and a protest was held across from Rogers Place during the Oilers home pre-season game.
+McDavid voiced his support for the signing of Formenton, stating that Formenton had been transparent about his history and that " it’s a great opportunity for him.”